 Take the missed pill as soon as you remember.
 Use condoms for the next 48 hours.
 If you have had unprotected sex during the at-risk period, consider emergency contraception.

-Drospirenone progestogen-only pill (UK brand: Slinda) has a 24-hour missed-pill window — the same as the combined pill, but without an active pill-free break.
-The Slinda pack contains 24 active pills followed by 4 placebo tablets.
-Note: Eloine is a combined pill containing ethinylestradiol and drospirenone; it follows combined pill missed-dose rules, not the guidance below.
+The drospirenone-only pill (US and UK brand: Slinda) has a 24-hour missed-pill window, the same as the combination pill, but without a placebo interval built in the same way.
+The Slinda pack contains 24 hormone pills followed by 4 placebo tablets.
+Note: some combination pills also contain drospirenone paired with an estrogen (such as Yaz or, in the UK, Eloine); those follow combination pill missed-dose rules, not the guidance below.

 Less than 24 hours late